 Edit Content

 I gave birth to my first little bundle of joy a year ago.
 My pregnancy was a dream – no morning sickness, no stretch marks – it was a total breeze, apart from the occasional leaks I had leading up to the birth.
-I had heard leaks were totally normal though, and figured that after baby came, everything would go back to the way it was before, so I didn’t really give them much thought.
+I had heard leaks were totally normal though, and figured that after the baby came, everything would go back to the way it was before, so I didn’t really give them much thought.

 After my baby was born, things changed dramatically.
 Suddenly, I was dealing with breastfeeding problems, sleepless nights, and a fussy baby that needed me 24-7.
 Not to mention those little leaks that I had before baby came – they were still lingering and I found myself changing my own pants almost as often as I was changing my baby.
 Every sneeze, laugh, and jump, caused me to leak and it really started to get me down.
 After all, I was in the middle of learning a new job – the most important job of my life, being a mom – and I couldn’t even get my own body to behave appropriately.